ubernostrum/django-registration/docs/views.rst

       :raises django_registration.exceptions.ActivationError: if activation fails.
       :rtype: django.contrib.auth.models.AbstractUser

-   Useful places to override or customize on an ``ActivationView`` subclass are:
+   Useful places to override or customize on an :class:`ActivationView` subclass are:

    .. attribute:: success_url